Many of us love plush beds that feel like a cloud.

 #6 Use a Mattress Topper

 This is definitely the easiest and the most effective way to make a mattress firmer.
 A good topper can change the way your bed feels in seconds.
-You just need to get the right one. (if you are a side sleeper, here are the best mattress toppers for you)
+You just need to get the right one. (if you are a side sleeper, here are the best mattress toppers for side sleepers)

 Thankfully, there are tons of options to choose from.
 The most popular materials for mattress toppers are foam (memory or polyurethane) and latex.
 Some manufacturers offer cooling toppers, which are usually infused with charcoal (sometimes green tea extract) or have a thin gel layer on the top to draw the heat away from your body.
 Mattress toppers also come in different thickness options.
 So, even if your bed feels terrible, an extra thick firm topper might save the day.